Articles

 • Over 183 days: Tax implications in the destination country are virtually inevitable

-This distinction is crucial because it determines how you approach compliance planning.
-With a business trip, the focus is on preserving home country status.
-With an assignment, the focus shifts to properly managing the necessary compliance steps in the destination country.
+This distinction matters because it completely changes how you approach compliance planning.
+With a business trip, you're focused on preserving home country status and keeping things streamlined.
+With an assignment, you're shifting gears to properly manage all the necessary compliance steps in the destination country.

 Why correct classification matters for your company

-Your choice to classify cross-border work as either a business trip or an assignment impacts:
+Your decision to classify cross-border work as either a business trip or an assignment has real consequences across several areas:

 1. Compliance strategy: Different compliance actions are required depending on classification